GeovaneMT/Teste-Tecnico-Cadastro-de-Produtor-Rural/readme.md

 * `PUT /producers/:id`: Update a rural producer
 * `DELETE /producers/:id`: Delete a rural producer

-### Aggregated Data Endpoints
+### Farms Endpoints

+* `POST /producer-farms`: Create a new rural producer-farm
-* `GET /aggregated-data/total-farms`: Retrieve the total number of farms
+* `GET /producer-farms`: Retrieve a list of all rural producer-farms
+* `GET /producer-farms/:id`: Retrieve a single rural producer-farm by ID
+* `PUT /producer-farms/:id`: Update a rural producer-farm
+* `DELETE /producer-farms/:id`: Delete a rural producer-farm

+### Crops Endpoints

+* `POST /farm-crops`: Create a new rural farm-crop
-* `GET /aggregated-data/total-hectares`: Retrieve the total number of hectares
+* `GET /farm-crops`: Retrieve a list of all rural farm-crops
-* `GET /aggregated-data/crop-production-by-state`: Retrieve crop production data by state
+* `GET /farm-crops/:id`: Retrieve a single rural farm-crop by ID
+* `PUT /farm-crops/:id`: Update a rural farm-crop
+* `DELETE /farm-crops/:id`: Delete a rural farm-crop

 **Database Schema**
 ------------------

 The database schema is defined in the `database.json` file.
-The schema consists of the following tables:
+The schema consists of the following main tables:

 * `producers`: stores rural producer data
 * `farms`: stores farm data